 It has been 40 years since the beginning of Slaveen's overthrowing of the Monodranis government.
 A half-demon warlock with great skills of political deception and corruption, Slaveen created an oppressive, facist government over the Monodranis Empire, expanding it to 3/4 of the realm.
 Inspiring a sense of national and religious superiority in his empire, Slaveen executed or exiled all those who didn't recognize Merdeuism as the main religion.
 Millions were ripped apart by wolves or burned at the stake for their supposed "heresy", or slain by his heavily armored swordsman, the Caballeres.
 Most non-Monodranen races were enslaved.
 Eventually, the empire reached the plains of Tucery, and the nomadic Orszarvus people, humans whose blood was once mingled with that of orcs.
-The king of the Orszarvus, a barbaric brute by the name of Bielda, as part of his alliance with Slaveen, ordered all followers of the Pagan religions be slaugheterd, and all Orszarvus people with over 30% Orcish blood banished.
+The king of the Orszarvus, a barbaric brute by the name of Bielda, as part of his alliance with Slaveen, ordered all followers of the Pagan religions be slaughtered, and all Orszarvus people with over 30% Orcish blood banished.
 Some resisted...They all fell.
 The son of one of the resistance fighters was eventually sent away, with an Orszarvus mounted archer to protect him.

-Up behind her came Magdolna's friend, a 12 year old half-orc cruelly named Attiath, the Talaekonae word for "bastard son."
-Attiath was the son of an Orcish mother and a human father, a warrior from the shores of Eitan.
+Up behind her was heard several bludgeoning noises and grunts, followed by a loud“Attiath!”
+The noise of a fist striking flesh followed along with a gruff, rebellious voice announcing “Get your damn hands off me!”
+A 12 year old half-orc pushed aside a teenage orc as he stormed into the tent.
+This was Attiath. was the son of an Orcish mother and a human father, a warrior from the shores of Eitan.
 His father died fighting for the Eitanean resistance.
-His mother commited traditional Talaekonae suicide not long afterwards.
+His mother committed traditional Talaekonae suicide not long afterwards.
 Attiath has light green skin, and two short tusks protruding from his mouth.
 His hair was held back in a ponytail.
-As she approached the child, he smiled.
-"That little bastard has the heart of the best of Moredliv's rangers.
-It's only natural how he reaches for that axe like a pig for slop."
-Magdolna held him close, looking back at Attiath nervously.
+As he approached the child, he smiled.
+"That little bastard has the heart of the best of Moredliv's rangers” laughed Attiath gruffly, “It's only natural how he reaches for that axe like a pig for slop."
+Magdolna held Tuldilla close, looking back at Attiath nervously.
 "What if he dies like Geraa did?
 I won't let him!"
 Attiath laughed at Magdolna's mistaken concept of death.
 "He won't die like Geraa.
 Geraa was a sick baby, nothing could have saved him.
 This one looks strong and healthy.
 He already looks like he's eager to take to the horse, with his legs kickin around like a newborn dragon."
 Attiath and Magdolna laughed.